Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 TODO: suggestion - specify runlimit in the transaction structure.
 Consume that limit from the one declared in the block.
 Federation chooses appropriate limit and signs over it, preventing DoS (because tx ID is computed only via execution of txvm).

+## Compatibility

+### Spending legacy outputs

+TBD: overview of the upgrade opcode

+### Issuance of legacy Asset ID

+TBD: Need compatibility layer to issue legacy asset IDs: specify the context for VM1 based on txvm tx.

+### Confidential issuance of legacy Asset IDs

+TBD: Need compatibility layer to use legacy asset IDs in the Issuance Candidates: also, specify necessary context for VM1 based on txvm tx.

+### Soft-fork and hard-fork upgrades to TxVM

+TBD: Need to specify how soft/hard fork upgrades are possible with NOPs and Extend opcode.

 ## Types